Dement57/NodeJSTestServerForK6/README.md

 node index.js

 # Monitoring
-Go to http://localhost:4321/status to monitor server condition
+Go to http://localhost:4321/status to monitor the state of the server